mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

 `execfile` function in the `web2py <http://web2py.com/>`_ web framework but also applies to other projects.
 Some of this here might actually not affect web2py at all and is just a general suggestion of how to deal with `exec`.
-There are some very good reasons of why you should be using `exec` when that's the right thing to do.
+There are some very good reasons for using `exec` when that's the right thing to do.

 Disclaimer beforehand: the numbers for this post are taken from Python 2.7 on OS X.  Do not ever trust benchmarks, take them only as a reference and